microsoft/azuredatastudio/samples/sp_whoIsActive/README.md

 ## Contributions and "thank you"
 Special thank to Adam Machanic for partnering with us and make this sp_whoisactive extension possible.

+## What's new in Server Reports v1.1?
+* Changed CPU usage, CPU delta, memory usage, memory delta to show only top 10 data
+* Added details option on each chart to display the detail of each data entry
+* "Get plans" and "Find leader of block" tasks are now opened new editor, configured current dashboard connection, and ran the query.